Adam Mogg: Playing career

 On 22 March 2010 it was announced that Mogg had been released from his contract and would rejoin Canberra Raiders.

 Mogg retired from the game at the end of 2010, scoring only one try for the season.

 Coaching career

 Mogg coached the Sunshine Coast Sea Eagles in the 2011 Queensland Cup.
 He was then involved with the Redcliffe Dolphins, before being signed by former teammate Andrew McFadden as an assistant coach for the New Zealand Warriors.

-On 21 Oct 2021 it was reported that Mogg would leave the Redcliffe Dolphins club, after six seasons in charge as head-coach, making way for incoming coach Wayne Bennett.
+On 21 October 2021, it was reported that Mogg would leave the Redcliffe Dolphins club, after six seasons in charge as head-coach.